dimaslanjaka/static-blog-generator/_posts/2022/03/27/cannot-call-php-from-powershell.md

 thumbnail: https://res.cloudinary.com/practicaldev/image/fetch/https://windowstect.com/wp-content/uploads/2021/05/image-80.png
 photos:
   - https://res.cloudinary.com/practicaldev/image/fetch/https://windowstect.com/wp-content/uploads/2021/05/image-80.png
+wordcount: 454
 ---

 ## Powershell
 Powershell is alternative for default terminal windows.

 ## Powershell problem lists with php
 - cannot call php from powershell
 - php : The term 'php' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
 At line:1 char:1